Plummer Park: History

 In 1874, Col. Eugenio Plummer acquired official title to 160 acres from Señora Francisca Perez, who had occupied this land under preemption law in 1869.

 Plummer Park and Plummer House were acquired by Los Angeles County from Senor Plummer in 1937 for $15,000.
 The Los Angeles Audubon Society (LAAS) has been headquartered in Plummer House since then and (in 1983) moved into another building in Plummer Park (Great Hall-Long Hall) which was originally constructed by the Works Progress Administration (WPA) in 1937.

+In popular culture, alternative rock singer Michael Knott, features Plummer Park as the setting for his song “Bubbles” on his album Rocket and a Bomb.

-In 2005, a controversial monument to Soviet Army dead in World War II was built in the park.
+In 2005, a Russian Veterans Memorial was built in the park.
 While supported by many local residents, it was criticized as being inappropriate given that some might interpret it as honoring the USSR under Joseph Stalin.

 In May 2011 the Audubon Society was given notice to leave by the city of West Hollywood who are planning to demolish the building in 2012 and create underground parking as part of a controversial plan to create a modern park.
 A group of residents called Protect Plummer Park was organized in early 2011 to preserve the historic Plummer Park.